 The influence of The Doors was fundamental for the development of rock music.
-They incorporated elements from blues and jazz and turned them into a psychedelic style, which was unique and suitable for Jim Morrison’s literary inspiration for lyrics, they became one of the greatest rock acts ever.
+This band incorporated elements from blues and jazz and turned them into a psychedelic style.
+With Jim Morrison’s literary inspiration for lyrics, they became one of the greatest rock acts ever.

 Which are The Doors’ musical influences?